ajcampbell1333/LBEAST_Unreal/README.md

 LBE LANs are typically a left-hand-right-hand setup where the right hand is a game engine server and monitor console, and the left hand is a network of small embedded devices that can hide inside a chassis, in a wall, in a prop, or in the lining of an actor's clothes.
 In all cases, LBE needs the device to over-index on tiny size above robust processing specs.

 Typically, an off-the-shelf bluetooth clicker or 433MHz RF clicker is not feature-rich enough to satisfy the variety of tasks in most LBEs, whereas Intel NUC is often a nuke-in-the-gunfight when you consider a need to hide a NUC-sized device inside a prop, or especially in the lining of clothes.
 Jetson and Pi are smaller and smaller, but typically not small enough.
-One might argue that LBUS has a LARGER than Pi but the theory is that it operates on ESP by default because ESP is great at decoupling from its shield if it needs to shrink, and its smallest form (C3) can be ridiculously tiny.
+One might argue that LBUS has a default case that makes it LARGER than Pi, but the theory is that it operates on ESP by default because ESP can decouple from its case and or its shield without changing much code any time it needs to shrink, and its smallest form (C3) is ridiculously tiny.
+It outperforms everything on size.

 For this and  many other reasons, LBEAST favors ESP32 by default.
-It is not as single-purpose-processor-capable as STM32, and it's not as general-purpose-processor-capable as an SBC.
-But Expressif drastically over-indexes on the exact features LBEs need:
+It is not as single-purpose-capable as STM32, and it's not as general-purpose-capable as an SBC.
+But Espressif drastically over-indexes on the exact features LBEs need:
-* tiniest size (see Pico Click open-source project)
+* tiny size (see Pico Click open-source project)
 * fast enough for most tasks (many times faster than Arduino)
 * Bluetooth and WiFi plug-n-play onboard with no extra attention needed
-* stupid numbers of ADCs and PWMs available for custom module breakout
+* stupidly large numbers of ADCs and PWMs available for custom module breakout

-Expressif is the clear Goldilocks pick, but LBEAST seeks not to lock anyone into an unfamiliar platform.
-ESP is easy because "if it runs on Arduino, it runs on ESP too."
-But the shield is "universal" because it is built for ESP first only becuase we had to start somewhere.
-With personality adapters, we seek to provide access to any  platform of choice.
+Espressif is the clear Goldilocks pick, but LBEAST also seeks not to lock anyone into an unfamiliar platform.
+ESP is easy because "if it runs on Arduino, it probably runs on ESP also."
+But the shield is "universal" because it is built for ESP first jsut becuase we had to start somewhere.
+With personality adapters, we aim to provide access to any platform of choice.
 That includes rare situations where it makes sense to bring in the big guns like Pi or Nano.
 Since LBUS is stacked with ethernet ports, it can take a back seat at will to any of the SBCs, though its primary purpose is to act as the motherboard of all the embedded hardware in a given installation in most cases.
+LBUS can even network with multiple copies of itself.
 </div>
 </details>